 Picking up from where the cliffhanger of the last episode left off, the movie opens with Bilbo Baggins (Martin Freeman), and the dwarfs that are traveling with him, fretting over having unwittingly awakened Smaug (voiced by Benedict Cumberbatch).
 As a result, the ferocious fire-breathing dragon has left his mountain lair and begun venting his wrath upon the helpless citizens of Laketown.

 Fortunately, Bard the Bowman (Luke Evans), a skilled archer arrives and takes aim at the chink in Smaug’s protective scales.
 However, piercing the tiny bare patch of skin on the dragon’s belly opens the question of who gets the gold and priceless baubles that are inside Smaug’s lair in the Lonely Mountain.

 As word spreads of the dragon’s death, assorted groups of individuals descend upon the area to stake a claim on the vast treasure.
 However, the arrival of a horde of evil orcs who are controlled by the Dark Lord, Sauron the Necromancer (also Benedict Cumberbatch), causes the groups to end their hostilities and join forces against their common enemy.

 At 144 minutes, The Battle of the Five Armies is not only the shortest, but also the most entertaining of Jackson’s Tolkien adaptations.
 Between an engrossing plotline and many combat scenes, the movie is the perfect way to complete the series of fantasy films.

 Excellent (****).
-Rated R for profanity and some sexual references.
-Running time: 107 minutes.
-Distributor: Sony Pictures Classics.
+Rated PG-13 for intense violence and frightening images.
+Running time: 144 minutes.
+Distributor: Warner Brothers Pictures.